 Takeaway

-Pruning may be a laborious task sometimes, but the time and effort will reward the work with healthy, attractive, and safe plants and trees.
+Pruning can sometimes be hard work, but the time and effort are rewarded with healthier, safer, and more attractive plants and trees.

 Add comment